-Water fountains will be inoperable.
-Students will bring their own water bottle daily.
 Students will be assessed for any outward signs of illness throughout the school day.

-- 1. Any student registering a temp of 100.4 or higher will have it rechecked by the nurse using the Braun ear thermometer; - Verified high temp will result in isolation room and calling of parents/ guardians to come and take student home; - 3.
-Isolation room must be sanitized properly after each use; - Any student(s) testing positive for COVID-19 should not attend school until determined they are not infectious by a doctor; - 5.
-The Office of Public Health will notify any parent if another student may have been exposed to the virus, along with the next steps; - 6.
+- Students who display outward signs of illness will be sent to the Isolation Room immediately.
+It will be sanitized after each use. - Any student(s) testing positive for COVID-19, measles, chicken pox, the flu, etc., should not attend school until determined they are not infectious by a doctor; - The Office of Public Health will notify any parent if another student may have been exposed to the virus, along with the next steps; - 4.
 The OPH and the superintendent will determine if the school should remain open or close for a period of time.
 One positive of COVID-19 does not necessarily warrant classroom or school closure.